As our score of grands hits 13

 but what wisings I've got are yours

-So listen up to ole Omi
+So listen up to Mama Omi

 You've all so very much muchness